olyura/CKEditor4-sticky-toolbar/README.md

 ```sh
 config.extraPlugins = 'sticky';
 ```
+Optional.
 If you have any fixed or sticky header in your interface, to avoid layering you should use <strong>config.stikyOffsetTop</strong> in your <strong>config.js</strong>.

 ```sh
 config.stikyOffsetTop = 60;